rdohms/dms-filter-bundle/README.md

 The `filterIt` method can have any name, but it must take one paramter (the value) and return the filtered value.

+## Compatibility

+This is compatible with Symfony 2.8 and above, including 3.0.
+For Symfotn 2.3+ support use "^2.0".

 ## Contributing

 Given you have composer, cloned the project repository and have a terminal open on it: